battery-lcf/batteryarchive-agent/documentation/readme_importing_new_data.md

 ## Visualizing your newly-imported data
 After importing your sample or desired data.

-1. In your browser, go to localhost:5000/ or 0.0.0.0/
+1. If you installed BA locally, go to localhost:5000/ in your browser.
+Otherwise, type the IP where you installed BA into the browser.
-2. A login page should appear #todo
+2. A login page should appear.
+Use your login created at the ./bin/setup step when installing BA.
+It is also in the batteryarchive-agent/env file under `DEFAULT_EMAIL` and `ADMIN_PASSWORD`.
 <img src="images/redash_login.png">
 3. Once you log in you should see your dashboards and queries.
 <img src="images/redash_home.png">